vanboefer/lint_ii/index.md

 - On the text itself, you can see the difficulty level per sentence; hover above it to see additional sentence-level statistics.
 - Hover above each word to see the word-level linguistic features, like word frequency, semantic type, etc. To understand the features and how they are calculated, see [Linguistic Features](#linguistic-features).

-**Notes for the design**:
-- Upper bar: sentences, document score, document level
-- Hover on sent stats: OK
-- Hover on word stats: freq < 3 is considered low

 ## LiNT and LiNT-II

 ### Background and motivation